Profile Franchise Costs: Estimated Initial Investment (Item 7, 2022 FDD)

 - These deposits may or may not be refundable according to the conditions of the agreements made with the utility companies and landlord.

-- You must conduct an initial promotional campaign that complies with Profile by Sanford’s standards.
+- You must conduct an initial promotional campaign that complies with Profile’s standards.

 10. Insurance: $2,000 to $4,000

-- Estimated three months’ premiums for insurance that Profile by Sanford specifies.
+- Estimated three months’ premiums for insurance that Profile specifies.

 - Third parties, such as landlords, Medicare, and medical insurance carriers, will have their own requirements.
-Their requirements and Profile by Sanford’s will change over time.
+Their requirements and Profile’s will change over time.

-- You must make arrangements and pay the expenses for you and your staff to attend Profile by Sanford’s training program, including transportation, lodging, and meals.
+- You must make arrangements and pay the expenses for you and your staff to attend Profile’s training program, including transportation, lodging, and meals.

 - Your costs will depend, in part, on the distance you must travel and the type of accommodations you choose.